Glowforge Accessories, Add ons, and Modifications

 These are made by a member of the Glowforge User’s Group – she also sells a sewing pattern ($7.50) for this dust cover so you can sew it yourself.
 Lots of nice details in how this one is sewn and it’s offered in a leatherette.

 Option Two – $45 – Another option by a different GF owner.
+I own this one, because I didn’t need the venting flaps and extra fancy stuff from the first one.

 This blast gate file is generously offered for free in the community forum by Dave Struve.
 A blast gate hooks onto the back of your machine and allows you to keep your hose connected without outside humidity, debris, bugs, or birds (…for real) getting into your machine.
 Check out the video above for assembly instructions and a link to the file.